jfimbett/AssetPricingTheory/README.md

 ## Usage

 ### For Students
-- Start with the `preliminaries/` folder to review prerequisites
 - Navigate through days sequentially using the main landing page
 - Review lecture slides and theoretical materials